Investing for kids doesn’t need to be complicated. This approach will equip your children with the basics so they can make wise investing decisions.

 “Why would I ever want to put my money in this retirement plan?”
 I boldly, and possibly a bit too pointedly, asked a senior-level manager.

 And the manager didn’t have an answer for me.
-Because the truth was there was no reason why anyone should have put money in the plan.
-The fees were too high, the portfolio not well diversified, and the company wasn’t even matching employee contributions.
+Because the truth was there was no reason why anyone should put their earnings in that plan.
+The fees were too high, the investment portfolio wasn’t well diversified, and the company wasn’t even matching employee contributions.

 I knew I’d be better off putting my savings in a Roth IRA invested in low-cost index funds I managed on my own.
 I had learned over the years, through my father, a college investments class, and my own personal reading, what makes for a good retirement plan.

-Looking back at the performance of that IRA over the years, I’m grateful I didn’t make the mistake of investing in my employer’s plan.
+Looking back at the performance of that IRA (individual retirement account) over the years, I’m grateful I didn’t make the mistake of investing in my employer’s plan.

-But what if I hadn’t known better ?
-What if I had blindly invested in the company’s plan without realizing there were superior options?
+But what if I hadn’t known better?
+What if I had blindly invested in the company’s plan without realizing there were superior investment options?

 The mistake could have cost me thousands of dollars — money that instead, helped build my retirement savings and create a more secure financial future.

 Begin with investing basics

 Investing isn’t just for the rich.
 Our children – both boys and girls – will almost certainly need to make investment decisions at some point in their adulthood, no matter what their financial status.